Gardening Shopping Finance Family

 So, I thought I would have her sell my old stuff and let her use that to get me new stuff.

 Well the first thing was a couch.
 She found this sectional with recliners built in and drink holders, really nice for watching the game with the family or a movie.
-Then she brought it to my house to “work on it”, because she was out of room at her house.
-It. was. a-w-f-u-l!

 I was in complete shock – I wanted it gone the second I saw it.

 I don’t know what these people did but, it looked like their kids lived on it, ate on it, and everything.
+The couch had food spills, food crumbs, and tough stains all over.

-So, she got right to work.
+So, she got right to work on a very thorough cleaning.

 Plus – there was only 1 timeout issued!